IN PARIS - Man Ray

 30,00 €

-After the First World War, Paris was teeming with Americans.
+After World War I, Paris was teeming with Americans.
 Bon vivants seeking to escape Prohibition mingled with artists and intellectuals, all pursuing their dreams in the City of Light.
-American modernist Man Ray (1890-1976) spent the 1920s and 1930s in Paris, where experimental expression flourished.
-Although he considered himself first and foremost a painter, and also worked in film, sculpture and collage, his best-known and most innovative medium was photography.
+The American modernist Man Ray (1890–1976) spent the 1920s and 1930s in Paris, where experimental expression was flourishing.
+Although he considered himself first and foremost a painter and also worked in film, sculpture, and collage, his best-known and most innovative medium was photography.

-Man Ray arrived in Paris in 1921, full of creative energy.
-Inspired by Marcel Duchamp's "readymades" - banal objects that become works of art in the context of a gallery - Man Ray spontaneously created an assemblage at a party by combining thumbtacks and an iron, which he then photographed.
-Shortly afterwards, he began experimenting with camera-less photography and conceived his Rayographies, abstract images produced by placing objects directly on photographic paper and exposing it to light.
+Man Ray arrived in Paris in 1921, brimming with creative energy.
+Inspired by Marcel Duchamp’s “readymades”—everyday objects that become works of art in a gallery setting—Man Ray spontaneously created an assemblage at a party by combining thumbtacks and an iron, which he then photographed.
+Shortly thereafter, he began experimenting with camera-less photography and created his Rayographs, abstract images produced by placing objects directly on photographic paper and exposing it to light.

-Eventually, he became an influential figure in the city's avant-garde circles, and began to produce striking portraits of numerous personalities, including Pablo Picasso, James Joyce, Jean Cocteau, Joan Miró and Gertrude Stein.
-His work inspired other photographers and encouraged painters, including surrealists René Magritte and Salvador Dalí, to experiment with the medium.
+He eventually became an influential figure in the city’s avant-garde circles and began producing striking portraits of numerous prominent figures, including Pablo Picasso, James Joyce, Jean Cocteau, Joan Miró, and Gertrude Stein.
+His work inspired other photographers and encouraged painters—including the Surrealists René Magritte and Salvador Dalí—to experiment with the medium.

 Published by J. Paul Getty Museum, 2011